samkoiiii/Ai-mm2/README.md

 # horror
-this is still in wip hold on
+this is still in wip hold on like its getting hard to do it